xoBlair/austinipsumexpress/README.md

 3. press go to get the filler text!
 4. press erase to do it all over again

 #In v2.0, users will be able to create an account and submit sentences!
+Also, stay tuned for Raphael.js and Angular.js!

 #Technologies Used:
 Javascript,